jbnicolai/koaning.github.io/koaning-blog/content/bayes-means.md

 $$ P(H|D) = \frac{P(D|H)P(H)}{P(D)} \propto P(D|H)P(H)$$

 Let's zoom in on $P(D|H)$.
-It calculates, for every hypothesis, what is probability that the data that we have is generated from it?
+It calculates, for every hypothesis, what the probability is that the data that we have is generated from via a certain hypothesis.
 This likelihood, we will find out, punishes complicated models without the need of putting our own priors in about the preference of each hypothesis ($P(H)$).
 For the rest of this document I'll assume $P(H)$ to be homegeneous for all hypotheses.

 Note that we are not interested in finding the exact probability value $P(H|D)$; we can suffice with a likelihood than can just tell us which hypothesis is most likely.